IB Primary Years Programme

-Sacred Heart Guelph- An IB Primary Years Programme Candidate School
+Sacred Heart Guelph- IB Primary Years Programme World School

 IB Mission Statement

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.